ENCCS/vasp-best-practices/content/more.md

 There are many useful tools which are available for VASP, e.g. for post-processing or setting up structures.
 Depending on your interest, you can select some of the ones described in the [section on useful tools](../tools), also see the last presentation, "Utilities & Summary".

-### Running on GPUS at LEONARDO
+### Run on GPUS at LEONARDO

-There is also a VASP OpenACC GPU build for the workshop which can be used for running calculations.
+There is a **VASP GPU OpenACC** build for the workshop which can be used.
 Below is an example job script for running on a single GPU (since each Booster node got 32 cores and 4 GPUs, we select 8 cores with each GPU)

     #!/bin/bash
     #SBATCH -A EUHPC_TD02_030